b2wdigital/restQL-http/docs/restql/config.md

 # Configuration

-RestQL can be configured either via `Environment Variables` or trough a `Config File`.
+RestQL can be configured either via `Environment Variables` or through a `Config File`.
 Configuration options follows the precedence `Environment > Config File > Default`.

 ## Environment variables: